 FAFSA Completion Month

 According to the National College Attainment Network, 90% of students that complete the FAFSA will enroll in college the following fall semester, making FAFSA completion a central part of college access.
-Given the changes in Free Application for Federal Student Aid (FAFSA) priority filing deadlines in the Montana University System to December 1st, we strongly encourage events surrounding FAFSA completion throughout the month of October.
+December 1 is the the scheduled opening date for the 2025-26 FAFSA and the month of December is FAFSA Completion Month.
+We strongly encourage events surrounding FAFSA completion throughout the month of December.
+Deadlines for priority consideration may vary by institution, so please check with campus financial aid offices for more information.

 Financial Aid